Yadumathur/Capture-traffic-at-a-port-on-linux/README.md

 output { stdout { codec => rubydebug } elasticsearch { hosts => "localhost:9200" index => "net_new" } }

-Once you set up correct details , you can launch the perl code like as below sudo tcpdump -l -e -n | grep 22 | perl Testnetwork.pl >> file1.log
+Once you set up correct details , you can launch the perl code like as below sudo tcpdump -l -e -n | grep 22 | perl testnetwork.pl >> file1.log

 And post this start the logstash as below